wildonion/kh4rk4ri/README.md

 # Preprocessing

-The `MRSADatasetPipeline` class is responsible for tokenizing(lemmatization and lowercase converting), cleaning(stopwords and punctuations removal) and vectorizing(BOW and TF-IDF).
+The `MRSADatasetPipeline` class is responsible for tokenizing(lemmatization and lowercase converting), cleaning(stopwords and punctuations removal) and vectorization using BOW with TF-IDF normalization.

 Preprocessed input texts of our training documents are passed through the `DataLoader` object to split the training documents into `x_train`, `y_train`, `x_test` and `y_test` with 20 percent of test data.